Key messages

 • Another important area is the update of standards governing the safety and performance of infrastructure in a changing climate, done together with the European Standardisation Organisations.

 Transport is an integral part of the economy and society and plays a vital role in the everyday lives of people and businesses.
-The measures aimed at boosting resilience of transport and making the transport system less vulnerable to climate change should be brought up in line with efforts to make transport less carbon intensive, sustainable and smarter.
+Measures aimed at making the transport system less vulnerable to climate change should be integrated with efforts to make transport less carbon intensive, more sustainable and smarter.

 Climate change affects the transport sector in multiple ways.
-Most impacts relate to extreme weather and hydrologic events, like torrential rain, storms and extreme wind, sea surges, flooding or heatwaves which are likely to occur more frequently in future due to climate change.
-These climate change manifestations have an impact especially on transport infrastructure and therefore transportation itself, its reliability and safety.
+Most impacts relate to extreme weather and hydrologic events, like torrential rain, storms and extreme wind, sea surges, wildfires, flooding or heatwaves which are likely to occur more frequently in a warming climate.

 Policy framework